£4904 (double/twin/triple room), £6284 (single room)

 Prices are per person, excluding flights

-Travel around the whole of Iceland – exploring both well-known sights and more remote areas including the beautiful southern Westfjords.
-Enjoy “soft” adventures and learning about the country’s history and culture on this small group (maximum 20 people) tour from one of our Icelandic partners.
+Travel around the whole of Iceland beyond the regular ‘ring road’ circuit – exploring both well-known sights and more remote areas including the beautiful southern Westfjords.
+Enjoy ‘soft’ adventures and learning about the country’s history and culture on this small group (maximum 20 people) tour from one of our Icelandic partners.
 You will stay at simple but charming guesthouses, farms and tourist-class hotels (private facilities), many of them set in the most stunning locations.
 There are light walks each day and visits to 3 of Iceland’s National Parks.
 Enjoy a gourmet dinner on your return to Reykjavik.
-There are departures on Mondays between May and August 2017.
+There are departures on Mondays between June and August 2018.

 DAY 1 (Mon): WELCOME TO ICELAND (50 km)

-The Flybus shuttle brings you from Keflavík International airport towhere you spend your first night.
+The Flybus shuttle brings you from Keflavík International airport to where you spend your first night at Hotel Klettur.
 For your arrival day we will provide you with ideas on how to explore Iceland‘s capital on your own.
+Dinner this evening is not included, please let us know if you’d like some suggestions or a reservation made for you.

 A day of classic highlights as you explore Gullfoss (the beautiful, double “Golden Falls”) and walk through the active geothermal area of Geysir, where Strokkur (“the Churn”) spouts up to 25 metres every few minutes.
-A visit to the ancient Viking Parliament area and UNESCO World Heritage site of Thingvellir National Park rounds off the day before you journey along the scenic shores of Hvalfjörður to your overnight accommodation in Borgarfjörður, West Iceland.
+A visit to the ancient Viking Parliament area and UNESCO World Heritage site of Thingvellir National Park rounds off the day before you journey along the scenic shores of Hvalfjörður to your overnight accommodation in Borgarfjörður, West Iceland at Hotel Hamar.

 This morning you are introduced to the Icelandic sagas at the settlement centre in Borgarnes.
 The Snæfellsnes (“peninsula of the snowy mountain”) juts out from Iceland’s West coast and is in many ways a microcosm of the whole island.
 Here you will visit volcanic craters, lava flows, an ice cap, glaciated peaks, fjords, sandy beaches and high cliffs, which together shape the landscape of the National Park.
 Following in the footsteps of Jules Verne, you can take your own “journey to the centre of the Earth” on a lava cave tour that takes you 35 metres underground and about 200 meters into a lava tube.
-Tonight is spent in the Grundarfjörður area.
+After lunch, board the ferry Baldur to cross Breidafjordur bay from the delightful town of Stykkisholmur to Brjanslaekur on the southern coast of the Westfjords.
+The Bay is one of the most beautiful in Iceland with hundreds of small islands and skerries, the largest of which is Flatey, still inhabited over the summer months.
+Once on the Westfjords, you’ll soon appreciate how undeveloped this area of Iceland has remained as you travel along the coast road towards Patreksfjordur, a delightful coastal town and your home for two nights.
+Stay at Foss Hotel Westfjords.

 DAY 5 (Fri): BEAUTIFUL WEST FJORDS (390 km)

-Today you travel beside many scenic fjords and beautiful beaches, passing through small fishing villages, to reach the majestic Arnarfjörður, surrounded by high mountains.
-At the bottom of the fjord is the unique waterfall Dynjandi with its seven levels of plunging water, declared the country’s most beautiful by the people of Iceland.
-You then journey along the southern shores of the West Fjords – a route less travelled, characterised by sheer cliffs, deep cut bays and narrow stretches of coastal lowland.
-You spend the night at the remote Vogur Country Lodge in West Iceland.
+Today, travel over mountains and along the shore of truly scenic fjords to reach the majestic fjord Arnarfjörður, surrounded by high mountains.
+At the bottom of the fjord, lies the unique ’embroidered lace’ waterfall Dynjandi, with its seven steps of plunging and cascading water, declared the country’s most beautiful waterfall by the people of Iceland.
+There is a good walking path beside the waterfall, and wonderful to photograph close up as well as from a distance.
+The route continues along the southern shores of the West Fjords, a route very definitely less travelled, characterized by sheer cliffs, deep cut bays and narrow stretches of coastal lowland.
+The overnight stay at the remote Vogur Country Lodge in West Iceland, a truly peaceful and beautiful place close to Breiðafjörður Bay, giving you a real feeling of being all alone in Iceland.

 DAY 6 (Sat): HEADING NORTH (350 km)